-Most people just leave their front doors open, so as you walk by on the sidewalk you can get glimpses of the inside of their homes.
+Most people just leave their front doors open, so as you walk by on the sidewalk you can get glimpses of the inside of the homes.
 One family invited me in for a drink while they told me about how they built their own house, and then they continued to talk to me about their jobs, and their family.

-Lastly, when in Comala be sure to check out the small artists cooperative located a short walk from the main zocalo.
+Lastly, when in Comala be sure to check out the small artists’ cooperative located a short walk from the main zocalo.
 This is where local artists create unique furniture, crafts, ceramics, leather, and other objects.